Édouard-Montpetit

 Project summary

-Major work began on August 10, 2020 at Édouard-Montpetit station to make it universally accessible with the addition of two elevators.
+Major work began on August 10, 2020 at Édouard-Montpetit station.

 Description of the work: Elevator installation and reconstruction of entrance building façade